Door: Martine Verhave

 Since big data became more popular over the last few years, machine learning has never been more relevant than it is today.
 Having people in your company with extensive knowledge about machine learning and its’ possibilities is more important than ever.
 Imagine what insights can be extracted from the data gathered by your company or competitors.
 A few examples:

-- Efficient stock management following from accurate sales predictions will result in higher profits.
+Efficient stock management following from accurate sales predictions will result in higher profit

 In the remainder of this article, we describe the three categories of machine learning algorithms on a high level and we highlight commonly used machine learning methods.
 In addition to the methods listed below, many other machine learning methods exist that find applications in business.
 Many more techniques will be developed in the coming years, given the fact that it is becoming increasingly important to understand data.
 Making accurate data-driven predictions and decisions will result in cost savings or increased customer satisfaction.

 The three categories of machine learning algorithms are supervised learning, unsupervised learning and reinforcement learning.